 , thinks that plastics have so infiltrated our daily lives that is would be nearly impossible

 to keep the material out of our drinking water or environment.
 This is unacceptable.

-That is why critical that major players in the plastic industry like Coca-Cola immediately implement smarter and more environmentally friendly policies to help reduce the use of plastics.
-If we continue to use plastics at the current pace, by 2050 there will be more plastic per lbs in our oceans than there are fish!
+That is why it is critical that major players in the plastic industry like Coca-Cola immediately implement smarter and more environmentally-friendly policies to help reduce the use of plastics.
+If we continue to use plastics at the current pace, by 2050 there will be more plastic per pound in our oceans than there are fish!